dhruvin771/Flux-AI/README.md

-### Title: Image Generation Using FLUX.1-dev and FLUX.1-Turbo-Alpha
+### Image Generation Using FLUX.1-dev and FLUX.1-Turbo-Alpha

 ### Description:
-This repository includes scripts for generating high-quality images on CPU or GPU using **FLUX.1-dev** and **FLUX.1-Turbo-Alpha** models by **AlimamaCreative Team**.
+This repository includes scripts for generating high-quality images on CPU or GPU using **FLUX.1-dev** and **FLUX.1-Turbo-Alpha** models.
 Both models excel at text-to-image tasks, with **Turbo-Alpha** optimized for faster generation while maintaining quality.

 ### Key Features:
 - **FLUX.1-dev**: Ideal for detailed text-to-image generation, offering high fidelity with multi-head discriminators.